ftsl575/jarvis.hpe-v1.0.0/apps/hpe-partsurfer/README.md

 }
 ```

 Errors from the upstream PartSurfer site are surfaced with HTTP status `502` and a short message.
+Requests blocked due to disabl
+ed live mode return HTTP `503`.

+## Security and legal

+Operate the utilities responsibly: respect the HPE PartSurfer terms of use, honour robots guidance, and keep request rates mode
+st (the default throttle is one request per second).
+Always obtain permission before scraping data from networks you do not own.

 ## Testing